derptest/phpmachinist/README.md

 ## Testing
 Testing of the source code can be done with the PHPUnit version 3.6 or better.

-To begin testing you must first add the dependencies by executing the "vendors" file.
-This will place the all of the dependencies in the vendor directory.
+To begin testing you must first add the dependencies by performing a Composer install with the --dev parameter  This will place the all of the dependencies in the vendor directory.
+For more information on performing a Composer install, please visit http://getcomposer.org/doc/00-intro.md#installation

-A default phpunit.xml is configured in the test directory.
+A default phpunit.xml.dist is configured in the test directory.
+You can create your own phpunit.xml and it will be ignored by git.